powrusr/dox/source/python/asyncio.md

         some_python_coroutine()
     )
 ```
 - **Task groups** combine a task creation API with a convenient and reliable way to wait for all tasks in the group to finish
 All tasks are awaited when the context manager exits
+- use TaskGroup instead of gather
 ```python
 # TaskGroup
 async def main():